Report Filter

 This service area provides debt issuing and advisory services for the Commonwealth, certain state authorities, agencies and institutions.

 As staff to the Treasury Board, Virginia Public School Authority (VPSA), Virginia College Building Authority (VCBA), Virginia Public Building Authority (VPBA) and the Tobacco Settlement Financing Corporation, the Debt Management Division (the Division) plans and coordinates the issuance of debt obligations for financing the capital needs of agencies, institutions of higher education, and local school division throughout the Commonwealth.
 The Division also administers outstanding debt obligations and monitors for opportunities to refinance the obligations for savings, and ensures compliance with applicable federal regulations (e.g., arbitrage restrictions under Internal Revenue Code; continuing disclosure requirements under Securities Exchange Commission Rule 15c2-12).
-The Division also administers two leasing programs for use by state agencies to finance equipment needs and energy efficiency projects, assists Virginia Department of Transportation staff with financings executed by the Commonwealth Transportation Board, analyzes and coordinates the approval of leases and other alternative financing arrangements and reviews, when requested, private activity bond requests requiring the Governor’s signature.
+The Division also administers two leasing programs for use by state agencies to finance equipment needs and energy efficiency projects, assists Virginia Department of Transportation staff with financings executed by the Commonwealth Transportation Board, analyzes and coordinates the approval of leases and other alternative financing arrangements and reviews private activity bond requests requiring the Governor's signature.

 Mission Alignment and Authority